Golden Goldman Fund

 Dr. Grant Golden wears a number of hats in our community.
 He has been practicing radiology in Buffalo since 1981 and with Seton Imaging for the past 20 years.
 Dr Laszlo Tabar, internationally famous mammographer, has been his friend and mentor.
 Grant has written the scores (and some of the books) for several locally produced musicals and ran the Old Chestnut Film Society for more than 35 years.
 He reviewed local plays on the radio, WBEN and WBFO, for 20 years before making the switch to Buffalo Rising.
 Grant also serves on the board of Congregation Beth Abraham in the Elmwood Village.

-Deborah Goldman is the Chair of the Jewish Community Relations Council (JCRC) and is a member of the Buffalo Jewish Federation Board of Governors.
+Deborah Goldman is the Co-Chair of the Jewish Community Relations Council (JCRC) and is a member of the Buffalo Jewish Federation Board of Governors.
 She has served as Board Chair of Planned Parenthood of Western and Central New York, and in numerous volunteer leadership roles in the Jewish and general Buffalo Community.
 After serving in local government, Deborah is currently a consultant for behavioral health agencies, counties, and not-for-profits across New York State, and for the Substance Abuse and Mental Health Service Administration.

 Grant and Deborah live near Delaware Park with their dog Cora, and cats Ella and Felix.
 They have three adult children, and two grandchildren.